Bob Dylan: an introduction to his music

 How will I be taught, and will there be any work outside the class?

-You will be taught with short lectures, discussion, listening, tutorials and handouts.
+This is an online course.
+You will be taught with workshops, short lectures, practical exercises, tutorials and handouts.
 The course will use a variety of materials including audio recordings and film footage.
+We will share documents and resources with you via google classroom, and live meetings will be help via zoom.

 Are there any other costs?
 Is there anything I need to bring?